 One of the more intriguing smaller types is Fuchsia procumbens or Creeping Fuchsia.
 A dainty, bright green, rounded leaf carries exquisite multi-colored blooms reminiscent of a Passionflower.
 Growing less than 3 inches tall and 3 feet wide, it is a delightful container plant or small-scale groundcover under taller perennials or low shrubs in part to full shade.

 Another useful dwarf is Fuchsia microphylla ‘Variegated Lottie Hobby’.
 An arching plant with light white-edged variegated leaves, it is perfect at the base of an upright shrub or spraying over the edge of a pot.
 It grows up to 2 feet high and 18 inches wide with tiny red flowers all summer and does best with protection from the afternoon sun.

 There are also numerous smaller-growing varieties ranging from 1.5 to 4 feet high and wide.
 ‘Beacon’ is a rich red/purple single, while ‘Dying Embers’ grows to only 1.5 feet carrying a profusion of rich red/purple-black single flowers.

-Outside of the normal red/purple color range, you will find ‘California’ with its orange/pinky-orange elongated flowers growing to 3 feet high as well as ‘Celia Smedley’, a beautiful, large Fuchsia with light pink/salmon-orange single flowers that grows to 3 feet high by 2 feet wide.
+‘Cardinal’ is a large-flowered variety that can get to 8 feet high if left unpruned for a number of years, while ‘Celia Smedley’, is a beautiful, large Fuchsia with light pink/salmon-orange single flowers that grows to 3 feet high by 2 feet wide.